 My overall impression of this article is that the authors do not address, illustrate and discuss the complexity as well as several aspects of their topic sufficiently and thoroughly enough.
 This holds for the definition of a regime shift in principle (in contrast to the definition of a “normal” shift or change) and the context of their method which has not been contrasted well enough with other alternative and competing methods, respectively.

 > This is a fair assessment, and this comment helped us to identify the points where our core message was not being realized.
-It seems both reviewers leave with the impression that our paper is ‘about’ the Ricker model, which was not our intent, and also that we did not provide enough historical context about shift detection methods.
+It seems both reviewers see clarity on why the Ricker model was used at the core of the algorithm, and also that we did not provide enough historical context about shift detection methods.
 We added additional information about why the Ricker model was used (as an example of a relatively simple nonlinear mechanistic process that could be fit easily to accessible data, rather than more basic moving averages or the like to describe a system), and, as suggested by both reviewers, additional information to both the introduction and discussion contextualizing the dynamic shift analytical method.
 In response to both reviewers’ comments, we also modified our terminology throughout the manuscript to reflect concerns about the ambiguity in the use of the term “regime shift”, including modifying the algorithm’s name.
 Finally, we have highlighted the novelty of the study: change-point analyses suffer from limited sensitivity and precision due to their frequentist statistical approaches and thus could be improved using a model selection approach.

 2. Examples and evidence